-In 2010, 37.2% (n = 16) of the patients with ischemic cardiomyopathy, 23.3% (n = 10) with valvular cardiomyopathy, 20.9% (n = 8) with dilated cardiomyopathy and 18.6% (n = 8) with other indications (two patients with restrictive cardiomyopathy, one with hypertrophic cardiomyopathy, three with congenital disease and two cases with arrhythmogenic right ventricular dysplasia).
+In 2011, 39.2% (n = 20) of the patients with ischemic cardiomyopathy, 31.4% (n = 16) with dilated cardiomyopathy, 5.9% (n = 3) with valvular cardiomyopathy and 23.5% (n = 12) with other indications (five patients with restrictive cardiomyopathy, four with hypertrophic cardiomyopathy, two with congenital disease and one case with arrhythmogenic right ventricular dysplasia).

 The most common disease has changed over the years.
 Although dilated cardiomyopathy was the most frequent indication in the early years, the percentages of this disease are now much more similar to those of ischemic cardiomyopathy and in some years this indication was even the most frequent.
-At any rate, given the low
+At any rate, given the low number of transplants performed annually, it is difficult to assess the slight changes between one year and another (Figures 8 and 9).

 Figure 8.
 Annual evolution of the number of patients who received their first heart transplant, by indication.
-1992-2010 years from 2004 to 2010 were idiopathic dilated cardiomyopathy, ischemic cardiomyopathy and valvular cardiomyopathy (Figure 10).
+1992-2011

 Figure 9.
 Annual evolution of the percentage of patients who received their first heart transplant, by indication.
-1992-2010
+1992-2011

 In 2004, the registry started using a new system to classify indicated diseases so they could be accounted for more accurately.
-The most frequent indications in the
+The most frequent indications in the years from 2004 to 2011 were idiopathic dilated cardiomyopathy, ischemic cardiomyopathy and valvular cardiomyopathy (Figure 10).

 Figure 10.
 Percentage of patients who received their first heart transplant, by indication.
-2004-2010
+2004-2011